 1. Engage Prospects Wherever They’re at in the Customer Journey

 As marketers, we have an opportunity to find and engage prospects “upstream” before they become active buyers.
-These prospects aren’t going to convert right away, but if you can nurture a relationship with them and gain their trust, you’re more likely to get business from them once they are ready to buy.
+These prospects aren’t going to convert into clients right away, but if you can nurture a relationship with them and gain their trust, you’re more likely to get business from them once they are ready to buy.

 To accomplish this, you need to adopt a personalized omnichannel approach that takes your prospect’s interests, buyer stage, and pain points into consideration.
 Use each of your marketing channels to deliver relevant content to your users that positions you as a leader in your industry, builds trust in what you do, and, ultimately, helps your customers inch closer toward making a decision.